 The most expensive cantons are Geneva and Basel (high housing costs, above-average health insurance premiums).
 The cheapest cantons are Uri and Glarus (low housing costs, moderate taxes).
-Changing place of residence would allow some households to make their budget go further.
+Changing place of residence would enable some households to stretch their budget further.

 The provides an overview of all Swiss cantons, allowing for some interesting comparisons.